Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 </div>

-In addition to the MPD, a DASH client can also execute custom business logic for controlling DRM selection and configuration decisions (e.g. loading license server URLs from configuration data instead of the MPD).
+In addition to the MPD, a DASH client can use [=solution-specific logic and configuration=] for controlling DRM selection and configuration decisions (e.g. loading license server URLs from configuration data instead of the MPD).
 This is often implemented in the form of callbacks exposed by the DASH client to an "app" layer in which the client is hosted.
 It is assumed that when executing any such callbacks, a DASH client makes available relevant contextual data, allowing the business logic to make fully informed decisions.

 The purpose of the [=DRM system=] selection workflow is to select a single [=DRM system=] that is capable of decrypting a meaningful subset of the [=adaptation sets=] selected for playback.
 The selected [=DRM system=] will meet the following criteria: